csxeba/ClockworkAI/_pages/about.md

 ---
 layout: page
-title: About Me
+title: Csaba Gór
 permalink: /about/
 ---

-This is where you put the contents of your *About* page.
-Like all your pages, it's in [Markdown](https://guides.github.com/features/mastering-markdown/) format.

-This website is powered by **[fastpages](https://github.com/fastai/fastpages)** [^1].

-[^1]:a blogging platform that natively supports Jupyter notebooks in addition to other formats.
+## About

+Clockwork AI is an opinion blog, mainly concerned about the topics of *deep learning*, *deep reinforcement learning* and *artificial intelligence* in general.